 The figures represent the audit workloads delivered by the East Lothian Fire Safety Enforcement Officer (FSEO).
 Following the Scottish Fire and Rescue Service (SFRS) Enforcement Framework, local deployment ensures compliance for relevant premises in terms of the Fire Scotland Act (2005) and associated Fire Safety Regulations.
-As can be seen, we are currently below YTD targets.
-Coronavirus lockdown restrictions have severely impacted our audit programme during this period with a vastly reduced number audits carried out.
+As can be seen usual annual targets have not been met.
+Coronavirus lockdown restrictions have severely impacted our audit programme during this year with a vastly reduced number audits carried out.
 A remote audit process has been produced to assist with delivery of our responsibilities.
 When appropriate, advice is provided by telephone to support duty holders with compliance and to ensure the risk of fire is managed robustly.
+All High-Risk premises, including hospitals and Care Homes have received a full audit.
 Our FSE team continue to carry audits of regulated premises that have experienced a fire incident.
-(Refer to page 6)

-Apr May Jun Jul Aug Sept Oct Nov Dec Jan Feb Mar Total Target: 12 24 36 48 60 72 84 96 108 120 132 144 144 Completed: 0 0 0 0 0 0 3
+Apr May Jun Jul Aug Sept Oct Nov Dec Jan Feb Mar Total Target: 12 24 36 48 60 72 84 96 108 120 132 144 144 Completed: 0 0 0 0 0 3 3 9 17 23 27 33 33